 Harassment in the Workplace Sample Clauses

 Harassment in the Workplace.
-The Union and the Employer recognize the right of employees to work in an environment free from personal and sexual harassment ("Harassment"), and the Employer shall take such actions as are necessary respecting an employee engaging in Harassment in the workplace.
+The Union and the Employer recognize the right of employees to work in an environment free from personal and sexual harassment ("Harassment"), and the Employer shall take such actions as are necessary respecting an employee engaging in harassment in the workplace.

 AutoNDA by SimpleDocs

 Harassment in the Workplace.
-The Union and the Company recognize the problem of harassment in the workplace and are committed to ending it.
+The Union and the Company recognize the problem of sexual and racial harassment in the workplace and are committed to ending it.
 Harassment is not a joke.
 It is cruel and destructive behaviour against others that can have devastating effects.
 It is an expression of perceived power and superiority by the harasser(s) over another person, usually for reasons over which the victim has little or no control: sex, race, age, creed, colour, marital status, sexual preference, disability, political or religious affiliation, or place of national origin.
-Harassment on any of these grounds can be made on the basis of a complaint to most provincial and federal human rights commissions.
+Harassment on any of these grounds can be made the basis of a complaint to most provincial and federal human rights commissions.
 Harassment can be defined as any unwelcome action by any person, in particular by management or a co-worker, whether verbal or physical, on a single or repeated basis, which humiliates, insults or degrades.

 Harassment in the Workplace. (a) The Employer and the Union are committed to providing a positive environment for staff.
 All individuals have the right to be treated with respect and dignity, consistent with Extendicare’s values.
 Each individual has the right to work in an atmosphere which promotes respectful interactions and is free from discrimination, harassment and aggression.